What is the “Two-Week No Grain Challenge”?

 • Poor work ethic

-Let me tell you how all of the issues listed above are affected by grains, or in other words SUGAR, in this short video:
+Let me tell you how all of the issues listed above are affected by EXCESS DIETARY SUGARS (grains, 24-hour access to hay):

 • First: Get a calendar or open an app and circle TODAY’S date.
 This will be your start date for the challenge.
-Photograph or take a video of your horse and document his/her behavior and body composition IN DETAIL.
+Photograph or take a video of your horse and write down everything about his/her behavior and body composition IN DETAIL.

-• Second: DO NOT feed any grain or sugar including natural sugars, treats and supplements with sugar ingredients such as corn, wheat, oats, carrots, apples, molasses, honey, wheat mids or middlings, seeds, hulls or byproduct.
-If your horse needs to take a supplement for medical reasons find one without sugar ingredients.
+• Second: DO NOT feed any grains, inflammatory foods, or excess sugars.
+This includes natural sugars, treats, and supplements with sugar ingredients (corn, wheat, oats, carrots, apples, molasses, honey) and inflammatory byproducts (wheat mids or middlings, seeds, hulls, seed oils, or any other byproducts).
+If your horse needs a medical supplement, find one without sugar ingredients and check with your medical professional.

-• Third: DO FEED hay (grass or grass plus a legume like alfalfa), pasture, water, and mined salt (salt from a mine such as Himalayan or Redmond, not with a sugar binder!).
+• Third: DO FEED hay (grass, legumes, or grass plus legumes, pasture, water, and mined salt (salt from a mine such as Himalayan or Redmond, not with a sugar binder!).

 Why Take the Two-Week No Grain Challenge